AgentCombo/Mandol/README.md

 [English](README.md) | [中文](README_CN.md)

 > [!IMPORTANT]
-> The `main` branch is currently under active refactoring.
-For exact reproduction of the paper results, please use the [`paper-repro`](https://github.com/AgentCombo/Mandol/tree/paper-repro) branch.
+> The `main` branch is under active refactoring and may differ from the released artifact.
+For exact paper reproduction, use the [`paper-repro`](https://github.com/AgentCombo/Mandol/tree/paper-repro) branch.
+The current public PyPI package [`mandol==0.1.0a1`](https://pypi.org/project/mandol/0.1.0a1/) and the GitHub release are built from, and aligned with, `paper-repro`.

 ![Mandol Overview](README.assets/Mandol-overview-v2.png)